Ashes: How can England win in Australia in 2021-22?

 Even after defeat in the final Test in Sydney, seamer James Anderson said he felt the series was closer than the 4-0 margin suggested.

 "Rubbish," said former England captain Michael Vaughan.
-"If England relieve believe they have got close to Australia, they're kidding themselves.
+"If England really believe they have got close to Australia, they're kidding themselves.
 They are miles away from winning here."

 Of the matches Australia won, two were by an innings, another by 10 wickets and the fourth when they opted not to enforce the follow-on.